How to care for composite decking

 How to clean food stains off of composite decking

 Composite decks consist of a mix of plastic and wood, and while each brand is a little different in terms of stain and scratch resistance, durability and appearance, all brands are susceptible to oil and grease stains, which are typically caused by dropped food.
 If you spill grease on your decking, clean it up as soon as you can to minimize the chances of a stain.
 Generally speaking, the longer you wait, the harder the stain will be to remove.
-Follow the steps below to remove a food stain:
+Follow the steps below for the best way to clean composite decking for food stains:

 - Wipe.
 Put on some rubber gloves and try to wipe up most of the food and grease using paper towels.